magnifying glass on printed paper with graph

-The Power of Dynamic Ranges: Turning Static Reports into Living Models”
+The Power of Dynamic Ranges: How to Turn Static Reports into Living Models

 CPAs often inherit static spreadsheets that require manual range updates—especially when clients add new accounts, new months, or new entities.
 Enter dynamic named ranges: a tool that makes your reports self-updating and audit-friendly.